whitebalverines/Akahana/README.md

 - Custom music
 - More to do at the moon viewing festival
 - Seasonal outfits for the NPCs
+- Wildlife
 - ???

 ### KNOWN BUGS: ###

 - Events aren't fully tested yet
 - Sometimes rocks appear out of bounds in the mines.
 Not certain why they keep doing this, as I have disallowed spawning in those areas.
+- Reo currently has his sister's dialogue for winter, oops